-Financial reporting, compliance, and the risk and internal control environment will continue to be put to the test in 2017 by slow growth and economic uncertainty, technology advances and business model disruption, cyber risk, greater regulatory scrutiny, and investor demands for transparency, as well as dramatic political swings and policy changes in the U.S., UK, and elsewhere.
-Focused, yet flexible agendas- exercising judgment about what does and does not belong on the committee's agenda and when to take deep dives-will be critical.
+Financial reporting, compliance, and the risk and internal control environment will continue to be put to the test in 2017 by slow growth and economic uncertainty, technology advances and business model disruption, cyber risk, greater regulatory scrutiny, as well as dramatic political swings and policy changes in the US, UK, and elsewhere.
+Amidst this rapidly changing landscape, stakeholders are demanding increased information and transparency, especially in relation to key issues that auditors have focused on in their communications with audit committees.
+The role of the audit committee is evolving to respond to stakeholder expectations to also provide their views on the Key Audit Matters (KAMs) raised by the auditors.
 Drawing on insights from our recent survey work and interactions with audit committees and business leaders over the past 12 months, we have highlighted eight items that audit committees should keep in mind as they consider and carry out their 2017 agendas.